mrbulb/LearningGit/readme.txt

 Do someting /*mor2*/ in dev3 before fix bug-101--in branch dev3

-Do someting /*more3*/ in dev3 before fix bug-101--in branch dev3
+Do someting /*more3*/ in dev3 before fix bug-101--i want to change in Learning